 The final objective of the project is to analyse the equitable distribution of the beneficiaries of accessibility gain due to micromobility.
 We calculate the changes in accessibility as experienced by the populations of the zones witnessing these changes.
-Since the zones' population can be stratified into groups based on race4 and household income, we calculate the changes in accessibility for each group.
+Since the zones' population can be stratified into groups based on race5 and household income, we calculate the changes in accessibility for each group.
+Race and household income data was obtained easily for the US cities in our study, namely San Francisco Bay Area and Minneapolis-St Paul, where they can be compared directly.
+However, we were unable to find reliable data on income or other contentious demographic data in Cairo or Mexico City.
+Therefore, we chose to focus the equity consideration on the US cities only.

 The accessibility gain experienced by a zone's population can be expressed as a weighted average of the accessibility gain [jobs] of a group residing in the zone.
 We call this metric the Weighted Average Accessibility (WAA) by group.
-It is computed by dividing the sum-product of the accessibility of the zone I and the population of the group residing in that zone m with the total population of group m in the city as seen in the equation below.
+It is computed by dividing the sum-product of the accessibility of the zone I and the population of the group residing in that zone I0 by the total population of group I1 in the city as seen in the equation below.

-Weighted Average Accessibility_m = $$\frac{\sum{i}^{n} Pop{i,m} \times A{i}}{\sum{i} Pop{i,m}}$$
+$$Weighted \ Average \ Accessibility_m = \frac{\sum{i}^{n} Pop{i,m} \times A_i}{\sum{i} Pop{i,m}}$$